ABRG-Models/GPR-BSB/README.md

 https://github.com/BRAHMS-SystemML/brahms

-Installing from the master branches of the relevant git repositories should work fine and will ensure you get the latest features and bugfixes, but in order to guarantee that the models in this project can be run in the future, it is possible to checkout and compile the repositories above with the branch tag "GPR-BSB-paper1", which will ensure that the code exactly matches that used to produce the results in the paper (current in submission, July 2017).
+Installing from the master branches of the relevant git repositories should work fine and will ensure you get the latest features and bugfixes.
+However, in order to guarantee that the models in this project can be run in the future, it is possible to checkout and compile the repositories above with the branch tag "GPR-BSB-paper1".
+Using this branch will ensure that the SpineML toolchain exactly matches the one I used to produce the results in the associated paper ("Building a spiking neural network model of the Basal Ganglia on SpiNNaker", Bhattacharya et al., currently in submission, July 2017).

 ## Project layout